PKEuS/LCppC/win_installer/readme.txt

 -----------

 Installer configuration is done in file config.wxi.
-Depending how you build cppcheck you may need to alter the paths for binaries.
+Depending how you build LCppC you may need to alter the paths for binaries.

 Product version and other info
 ------------------------------